alberme/Computer-Architecture-and-Organization/README.md

 # Computer-Architecture-and-Organization
-Notes used to tutor a computer architecture course
+Files used to tutor a computer architecture course